 Mini-splits—often referred to as ductless mini-splits—provide many advantages that make them a popular choice for both homes and businesses.
 They're very energy efficient, decreasing energy consumption and saving on utility bills, because they don't have the energy losses associated with the ductwork found in traditional HVAC systems.
 They also make it possible for users to tailor the temperature in each room, boosting overall comfort while saving energy.

-If you’re contemplating mini-split installation in Rio Grande Valley, it’s important to first research if these devices are recommended for your living situation.
+If you’re contemplating mini-split installation in McAllen, it’s important to first research if these devices are recommended for your living situation.
 Here, we’ll examine how mini-splits stack up against other heating and cooling methods.

 What a Mini-Split Is and How It Works